UtrechtUniversity/yoda-clienttools/README.md

         'expiration_date' = expiration date for the group.
         'schema_id'       = schema id for the group.
 Can only be set when the group is first created.

-        The remainder of the columns should have a label that starts with a prefix which indicates the role of each group member:
+        The remainder of the columns should be labels that indicate the role of each group member:

-        'manager:'        = user that will be given the role of manager 'member:'         = user that will be given the role of member with read/write 'viewer:'         = user that will be given the role of viewer with read
+        'manager'         = user that will be given the role of manager 'member'          = user that will be given the role of member with read/write 'viewer'          = user that will be given the role of viewer with read

         Notes:
         - Columns may appear in any order
         - Empty data cells are ignored: groups can differ in number of members
+        - manager, member, and viewer columns can appear multiple times

         Example:
-        category,subcategory,groupname,manager:manager,member:member1,member:member2
+        category,subcategory,groupname,manager,member,member
         departmentx,teama,groupteama,m.manager@example.com,m.member@example.com,n.member@example.com
         departmentx,teamb,groupteamb,m.manager@example.com,p.member@example.com,

         Example Yoda 1.9 and higher:
-        category,subcategory,groupname,manager:manager,member:member1,expiration_date,schema_id
+        category,subcategory,groupname,manager,member,expiration_date,schema_id
         departmentx,teama,groupteama,m.manager@example.com,m.member@example.com,2025-01-01,default-2
         departmentx,teamb,groupteamb,m.manager@example.com,p.member@example.com,,
 ```